Interview – Tony Todd

 CrypticRock.com – That is wonderful.
 As far as film projects.
 What can you tell us about some of your projects coming up?

 Tony Todd – Well, Frankenstein with Bernard Rose was dropped on DVD/VOD back in February.
-I did a great movie called Drive Me to Vegas and Mars with Sidney J. Furie, who did 1986’s Iron Eagle, 1972’s Lady Sings the Blues.
-He is 82 years, he called me, Stan Shaw, Beverly Todd, Michael Lerner, and said, “I got this project I want you to be in it, it may be my last movie.”
+I did a great movie called Drive Me to Vegas and Mars with Sidney J. Furie, who did 1986’s Iron Eagle, and 1972’s Lady Sings the Blues.
+He is 82 years old, he called me, Stan Shaw, Beverly Todd, and Michael Lerner, and said, “I got this project I want you to be in, it may be my last movie.”
 We did it, we did it for relatively little.
 The script is so good.
-It was a Comedy and I’m put in head of security in a casino.
+It was a Comedy and I’m put in charge of security in a casino.
 It’s kind of like Get Shorty (1995).
 It’s quirky and different.
-And of course I play Zoom on The Flash too right now.
+And of course, I play Zoom on The Flash too right now.

 CW